-Who Was King Arthur?
+Who was King Arthur?

-Surprisingly enough for someone of such notoriety, very little is known about the heroic Romano-British warrior chief aside from literary inventions and romanticised folklore tales gleaned and slightly embroidered from the Annales Cambriae and the Historia Brittonum.
-That’s not to say he is entirely made up; a fearless warrior chief might have very well existed in early medieval Britain.
+Surprisingly enough for someone of such notoriety, very little is known about the heroic Romano-British warrior chief.
+Aside, of course, from literary inventions and romanticised folklore tales gleaned and slightly embroidered from the Annales Cambriae and the Historia Brittonum.
+That’s not to say he’s entirely made up; a fearless warrior chief might have very well existed in early medieval Britain.

-King Arthur is said to have led the defence of Britain against Saxon invaders in the early 700s and established an empire over not only Britain but also Norway, Gaul, Iceland and Ireland, aided by his mystic sidekick Merlin, his knights of the round table and his beloved wife Guenievre.
+King Arthur is said to have led the defence of Britain against Saxon invaders in the early 700s.
+He established an empire over not only Britain but also Norway, Gaul, Iceland and Ireland, aided by his mystic sidekick Merlin, his knights of the round table and his beloved wife Guenievre.

-The daring warrior reputedly fought and vanquished the mountain’s fearsome resident, a murderous giant named Rhitta whose dearest yet impossibly morbid project was to create a cape out of his enemies — basically anyone bold enough to pay him a visit — beards.
-Only one man was able to slay him: King Arthur, who hurriedly covered the corpse with massive boulders atop the mountain the giant once ruled.
-Some even say that a handful of Arthur’s knights, who unfortunately did not survive the battle, still sleep beneath the surface.
+The daring warrior reputedly fought and vanquished the mountain’s fearsome resident, a murderous giant named Rhitta.
+His dearest yet impossibly morbid project was to create a cape out of his enemies — basically anyone bold enough to pay him a visit — beards.
+Yet only one man was able to slay him: King Arthur.
+He hurriedly covered the corpse with massive boulders atop the mountain the giant once ruled.
+Legend says that Arthur’s knights, who unfortunately did not survive the battle, still sleep beneath the surface.

 The red dragon won and is now Wales’ national symbol.